 The flying Swede in his flying elephant March was hungry for more and started hunting Wilks.
 The pressure seemed to be getting to the Lotus-driver.
 On lap 37, the Lotus and the March prepared to lap Jonatan Acerclinth’s Tyrrell in Clubhouse.
 Wilks had a near come together with the Tyrrell and there was slight contact, but the cars seemed undamaged.

 With 40 laps finished and the race just past the halfway mark, it was still the two Surtees at the front, Coxon leading Riddall.
-Then followed Yves Plaçais on Matra, Richard Wilks on Lotus, Jacob Fredriksson on March, David Jacques and Ray Riddall, both on BRM, and Martin Lacina on another March 711.
+Then followed Yves Plaçais on Matra, Richard Wilks on Lotus, Jacob Fredriksson on March, David Jaques and Ray Riddall, both on BRM, and Andres Adamovich on another March 711.
 The two Ferrari’s of Michal Janak and Gerard Ryon rounded out the top ten.

 Through others retiring and running in all sorts of trouble, our boy had picked up several places, and was now running 18th.
 Still solidly leading the other Love-car of Hackman.